 - A chance to take engage with Unitec's marae, a great setting to explore mātauranga Māori and the role of culture in communication.

 Where to from here?

-Upon successful completion of this programme, you can apply for further study in Unitec’s Bachelor of Social Practice, where you will be eligble to apply for registration with the Social Workers registration Board (SWRB).
+Upon successful completion of this programme, you can apply for further study in Unitec’s Bachelor of Social Practice, where you will be eligible to apply for registration with the Social Workers Registration Board (SWRB).

 For this programme, you will need the following:

 - A minimum of 4 years’ secondary education;

 - Be 16 years old by the time the programme starts;